TheTexta/obsidian-main/Psychology/Social Psychology/Conflict.md

 #flashcards
-Conflict::Conflict is defined as an incompatibility of actions, goals, or ideas
+Conflict::Conflict is defined as an incompatibility of actions, goals, or ideas between groups/individuals.
 <!--SR:!2023-11-08,3,250-->

 ### [[Social Traps]]